Arboreal Networks and Ultrametrics: Introduction

-An {\em ultrametric arboreal network} is an arboreal network $N$ such that every arc in $N$ is assigned a non-negative real number or {\em weight}, and so that for any root $\rho$ in $N$ all paths from $\rho$ to any leaf in $X$ have the same length, where the length of a path is simply the sum of the weights of the arcs in the path (see e.g. Figure~\ref{fig:introduction}(i)).
-In case $N$ has a single root, this is also known as an {\em equidistant weighted} or {\em ultrametric} tree.
-Ultrametric weightings are commonly used in evolutionary biology to represent the evolution of species where the length of any path from the root to a leaf is assumed to be proportional to the time that has passed for the root species to evolve to the leaf species \cite[Chapter 9]{Felsenstein2004}.
+In some case the partial distances between the elements on $X$ induced by an arc-weighted arboreal network $N$ on $X$ are such that for any root $\rho$ in $N$ all paths from $\rho$ to any leaf in $X$ have the same length, where the length of a path is simply the sum of the weights of the arcs in the path (see e.g. Figure~\ref{fig:introduction}(i)).
+Arc-weighted arboreal networks that enjoy this property are in the center of this paper.
+To emphasis this, we call such a network an {\em ultrametric arboreal network (on $X$)} and remark in passing that in case the network has a single root, $N$ is also called a {\em equidistant weighted} or {\em ultrametric} tree.
+Ultrametric {\em trees} are commonly used in evolutionary biology to represent the evolution of taxa where the length of any path from the root to a leaf is assumed to be proportional to the time that has passed for the root species to evolve to the leaf species \cite[Chapter 9]{Felsenstein2004}.

-A {\em partial distance on $X$} is a symmetric map $\D: X \times X \to \mathbb R_{>0} \cup \{\infty\}$.
-Given any ultrametric arboreal network $N$ we can define a partial distance $\D$ on its leaf-set by setting, for all $x,y \in X$ distinct, $\D(x,y)$ to be the length of the path between $x$ and $y$ in the underlying phylogenetic tree in case $x$ and $y$ have a common ancestor in $N$ and $\infty$ otherwise (see e.g. Figure~\ref{fig:introduction}(ii)).
-We define an {\em arboreal ultrametric on $X$} to be a partial distance on $X$ that can be obtained as the partial distance underlying some ultrametric arboreal network.
-Note that the arboreal ultrametric $\D$ induced by an untrametric arboreal network $N$ is an ultrametric if and only if $N$ has a single root.
-In addition, as we shall see later, arboreal ultrametrics are special examples of \emph{symbolic arboreal maps}, maps that have close connections with Ptolemaic graphs \cite{huber2024shared}.
+We define an {\em arboreal ultrametric on $X$} to be a partial distance on $X$ if it can be obtained as the partial distance underlying some ultrametric arboreal network.
+Note that the arboreal ultrametric $\D$ induced by an ultrametric arboreal network $N$ is an ultrametric if and only if $N$ has a single root.
+In addition, as we shall see in Section~\ref{sec:pd}, arboreal ultrametrics are special examples of \emph{symbolic arboreal maps} introduced in \cite{huber2024shared}.
+These maps have close connections with the well-known classes of \new{distance-hereditary graphs \cite{S25} and Ptolemaic graphs \cite{huber2024shared}.
+As we shall see in Theorem~\ref{thm:diss}, the latter are} precisely the graphs that arise from considering pairs of leaves in arboreal networks that have a common ancestor.